 Things Your Smile Needs

 Vitamin C and antioxidants are crucial for gums.
 Vitamin C promotes collagen production, which keeps gum tissue strong.
-Both of these also contribute to fighting infections and inflammation, which are both issues associated with gum disease.
+These also contribute to fighting infections and inflammation, both issues associated with gum disease.
 You can find these things in citrus fruits, tomatoes, potatoes, apples, and berries.

 Limit These for Oral Health